rich-p-rich/english-tutor-django-p4/README.md

 - Allow users to view appointments and progress with exercises

 ## Appointments Model
 This is stored in the appointments app/models.py.
-The user_profile captured at registration is the ForeignKey as the core of a one-to-many relationship.
+The user_profile captured at registration is the ForeignKey as the core of a one-to-many relationship, in that one user can have many appointments.
 At the point the user makes an appointment, the user is already signed-in so the information provided by the user_profile FK is present; by booking an appointment, the model captures meeting date and time, an option message provided by the user, and a hidden created_on = models.DateTimeField field; this is all then linked to the user_profile.

 ![Appointments-Model](read-me_images/appointments_model_code.PNG)